PA-RISC Buses

 PCI

 With PCI HP changed its HP 9000 workstation and server design to an industry standard expansion and device bus.
 This allowed for using more off-the-shelf I/O chips and cards.
-Some of HP’s PCI expansion cards for HP 9000 computers are actually relabeled third-party products or OEM designs with a PA-RISC compatible firmware and HP-UX driver.
+Some HP PCI expansion cards for HP 9000 computers are relabeled third-party or OEM designs with PA-RISC compatible firmware and HP-UX driver.

 Proper HP-UX drivers are the limiting factor for generic third-party PCI expansion cards in PA-RISC systems.
 In most cases drivers are only available for the HP-branded products.
-Open source operating systems as Linux or OpenBSD support many more devices in their PA-RISC ports, since many drivers were taken over from other architectures.
+Open source operating systems as Linux or OpenBSD support many more devices in their PA-RISC ports.

 PCI | Clock | Width | Data rate max |